 The Organization conducts special events in which a portion of the gross proceeds paid by the participant represents payment for the direct cost of the benefits received by the participant at the event-the exchange component, and a portion represents a contribution to the Organization.
 Unless a verifiable objective means exists to demonstrate otherwise, the fair value of meals and entertainment provided at special events is measured at the actual cost to the Organization.
 The contribution component is the excess of the gross proceeds over the fair value of the direct donor benefit.
-The direct costs of the special events, which ultimately benefit the donor rather than the Organization, are recorded as costs of direct donor benefits in the accompanying statements of activities and changes in net assets.
+The direct costs of the special events, which ultimately benefit the donor rather than the Organization, are recorded as costs of direct donor benefits in the accompanying consolidated Statements of Activities.
 Apart from special events revenue, no other revenue is recognized in accordance with Topic 606.